georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 $$\pi(x^{new}|x) = \int_{\Theta} f(x^{new}|\theta)\pi(\theta|x) d \theta$$

-now, because we have again two normals, the posterior predictive can be obtained in the same way of the prior and it will be a normal with appropriate parameters.
+now, because we have again two Normal distributions, the posterior predictive can be obtained in the same way of the prior and it will be a normal with appropriate parameters.

 $$X^{new}|\theta \sim N(\theta,\lambda) $$
 $$\theta|X \sim N(\mu_{*},\nu_{*})$$

 $$X^{new}|X \sim N(\mu_{*},\frac{\lambda\nu_{*}}{\lambda+\nu_{*}})$$

-to explitic this distribution we need obviously to compute the posterior parameter for $\theta_{posterior}$: but now this is not difficult because, having a Normal likelihood and a Normal prior the posterior(for $\theta$) will be a Normal.
-Infact
+to explicit this distribution we need obviously to compute the posterior parameter for $\theta_{posterior}$: but now this is not difficult because, having a Normal likelihood and a Normal prior the posterior(for $\theta$) will be a Normal.
+In fact

 $$\pi(\theta|x) = \frac{f(x|\theta)\pi(\theta)}{\int_{\Theta} f(x|\theta)\pi(\theta) d \theta}$$